 Additionally, the use of solid oral formulations of potassium chloride needs close monitoring if considering coadministration with glycopyrrolate.

 Use glycopyrrolate with caution in patients with a hiatal hernia and reflux esophagitis.
 It can worsen symptoms of prostatic hyperplasia and/or bladder neck destruction as it may increase urinary retention.
-In cases of ulcerative colitis, a high dosage may result in the inhibition of intestinal motility and worsen symptoms of toxic megacolon or ileus.
+In cases of ulcerative colitis, a high dose may result in the inhibition of intestinal motility and worsen symptoms of toxic megacolon or ileus.
 Glycopyrrolate administration is contraindicated in patients with ulcerative colitis.
 Since gastrointestinal motility may decline, constipation or intestinal pseudo-obstruction may occur.
 If the latter condition arises, it may result in pain from abdominal distention, nausea, or vomiting.
 If intestinal obstruction of any type is suspected, it is imperative to discontinue use and simultaneously reevaluate.
 Symptoms presenting as diarrhea, particularly in patients who have undergone bowel resections of the ileum or colon, warrant a lower threshold for clinical suspicion.
-When any type of obstruction is suspected, or if the patient has diarrhea, promptly discontinue treatment.
+When an obstruction is suspected, or if the patient has diarrhea, promptly discontinue treatment.

 Use with discretion in patients with autonomic neuropathy or hyperthyroidism.
 Heat prostration can occur in the presence of fever, high ambient temperature, or physical exercise.
 Take caution to avoid this effect by limiting or discontinuing usage with exercise or in situations with elevated ambient temperatures.